kckuei/masmx86-assembly-final-proj/README.md

 PROGRAMMING ASSIGNMENT 6: Designing low-level I/O procedures Written by: Kevin Kuei

+EC: Implements the floating point variation of the project.

 Please provide 10 signed decimal integers.
 Each number needs to be small enough to fit inside a 32 bit register.
 After you have finished inputting the raw numbers I will display a list of the integers, their sum, and their average value.

+Afterwards, enter 10 floating point numbers, and I will display a list of the floating point values, their sum, and their average value in scientific notation.

-Please enter an signed number:
+Please enter an signed number: =67-
 ERROR: You did not enter a signed number or your number was too big.
-Please try again: =67-
+Please try again: 37373kjdfdf
 ERROR: You did not enter a signed number or your number was too big.
-Please try again: 37373kdfdfhjdf
+Please try again: 234567898765432345678
 ERROR: You did not enter a signed number or your number was too big.
-Please try again: 1234567890987654323456789
-ERROR: You did not enter a signed number or your number was too big.
 Please try again: -+23232
 ERROR: You did not enter a signed number or your number was too big.
-Please enter an signed number: -2147483649
+Please try again: -2147483649
 ERROR: You did not enter a signed number or your number was too big.
 Please try again: +2147483649
 ERROR: You did not enter a signed number or your number was too big.